revsys/optimized-python-docker/README.md

 # RevSys Python Builds

-*NOTE*: This README isn't 100% accurate and up to date, we will fix it in the near future.
-Busy at a conference this weekend.
-The benchmark and Dockerfile information however are correct.

 ## What’s wrong with stock Python images?

 The main image variety is too big when the user is operating in a context